Cyber-Chic/prettycoinz/README.md

-# 💎 PRETTY COINZ: THE AESTHETIC SIGNAL
+# 💎 PRETTY COINZ // THE MOORE SIGNAL
 > **“Evidence that beauty is a data point worth tracking.”**

 ---